Redei reciprocity, governing fields, and negative Pell: Redei symbols

-\end{lemma} \begin{proof} We have already seen that a minimally ramified extension $K\subset F$ exists.
-If $\Delta(a)$ and $\Delta(b)$ are not both even, it follows from \eqref{eqn:chipi} that the elements $t\in T_{a,b}$ yield exactly the Dirichlet characters corresponding to the quadratic extensions $\Que\subset \Que(\sqrt t)$ that become unramified over $E=\Que(\sqrt a, \sqrt b)$, and preserve the minimal ramification of $F$ under twisting.
-If both $\Delta(a)$ and $\Delta(b)$ are even, inclusion of both generators $-1$ and $2$ `at 2' ensures that for $t_a=t_b\ne 1$, when Definition \ref{def:minram} imposes no restriction on ramification at 2 on $K\subset F$, we do allow all possible twists of 2-power conductor. \end{proof}
+\end{lemma} \begin{proof} We already showed existence.
+If $\Delta(a)$ and $\Delta(b)$ are not both even, it follows from \eqref{eqn:chipi} that the elements $t\in T_{a,b}$ are exactly the Dirichlet characters of the quadratic extensions $\Que\subset \Que(\sqrt t)$ that become unramified over $E=\Que(\sqrt a, \sqrt b)$, and preserve the minimal ramification of $F$ under twisting.
+If both $\Delta(a)$ and $\Delta(b)$ are even, inclusion of both generators $-1$ and $2$ `at 2' ensures that for $t_a=t_b\ne 1$, when Definition \ref{def:minram} imposes no restriction on ramification at 2 on $K\subset F$, we do allow all possible quadratic twists of 2-power conductor. \end{proof}

-The condition of non-trivial solvability of \eqref{eqn:normab}, i.e., the existence of a rational point on the projective conic it defines, is by the classical \emph{local-global principle\/} for conics equivalent to non-trivial solvability over every $p$-adic completion $\Que_p$ of~$\Que$, including the archimedean completion `at infinity' $\Que_\infty=\RR$.
-Solvability over $\Que_p$ is usually phrased in terms of the Hilbert symbol $(a,b)_p\in\{\pm1\}$, which is defined for $a, b\in \Que_p^*$ and $p\le\infty$ prime, and equals 1 if and only if \eqref{eqn:normab} admits a non-zero solution in~$\Que_p$.
-It yields a perfect symmetric pairing

-in which $(a,b)_p$ is the \emph{local} Artin symbol of the element $b\in\Que_p^*$ for the extension $\Que_p\subset\Que_p(\sqrt a)$.
-It equals 1 if and only if $b$ is a norm from $\Que_p(\sqrt a)$, as in \eqref{eqn:normab}.
-The local symbol $(a,b)_p$ equals 1 at all odd $p$ for which $a$ and $b$ are $p$-adic units, and quadratic reciprocity follows from the global \emph{product formula}